-Certain situations may require a test administrator to transcribe a student's response in a standard booklet.
+In paper-based testing, certain situations may require a test administrator to transcribe a student's response into a standard booklet.
 These situations may include:

-- A student takes the test using a special test format that requires answers to be transcribed (e.g., large print, Braille). - A student uses a speech-to-text converter, augmentative communication device, or assistive technology device that requires answers to be transcribed. - As an accommodation, a student records answers in a test booklet, answer document, or on blank paper, instead of in the required test booklet or answer booklet.
-Note, however, that students will have a combined test & answer booklet for all paper-based tests, with the exception of the operational high school STE tests, which will have separate test booklets and answer booklets. - Answers were recorded either in the wrong section of a booklet, or in an incorrect booklet.
+- A student takes the test using a special test format that requires answers to be transcribed (e.g., large print, Braille). - A student uses a speech-to-text converter, augmentative communication device, or assistive technology device that requires answers to be transcribed. - As an accommodation, a student records answers in a test booklet, answer booklet, or on blank paper, instead of in the required test booklet or answer booklet.
+Note, however, that students will have a combined test & answer booklet for all paper-based tests, with the exception of the legacy high school STE tests and the Spanish/English edition of the grade 10 Mathematics test, which will have separate test booklets and answer booklets. - Answers were recorded either in the wrong section of a booklet, or in an incorrect booklet.